Marie Casimire d'Arquien: Later life

 Marie Casimire was described as hard, arrogant, and self-centered.
 She was widowed in 1696.
 She remained in Poland for three years.
 In 1699, she departed for a distinguished exile in Rome.

-She was expected to be accepted with the same respect and prestige as Christina, Queen of Sweden, a well-known art patron and founder of the Academy of Arcadia.
-But Marie Casimire was not considered to possess Queen Christina's virtues, neither her nobility, nor her intellect.
-She believed that her devoted support of Catholicism vis-a-vis the Turks would receive an enthusiastic reception from the church in Rome, but that the Swedish queen, who had converted from Protestantism to Catholicism, had also elevated her status in the eyes of the Vatican.
-Nevertheless, Marie Casimire was well received and became a music patron who was mainly patronized by Domenico Scarlatti.
+She expected to be received with the same respect and prestige as Christina, Queen of Sweden, a well-known art patron and founder of the Academy of Arcadia, but Marie Casimire was not considered to possess Queen Christina's virtues, her nobility, nor her intellect.
+Nevertheless, Marie Casimire was well received and became a music patron who was mainly patronised by Domenico Scarlatti.
 In his role as maestro di Capella, he composed and produced seven operas with her, as a continuation of the operas written by his father, Alessandro.

 Marysieńka spent the last one and a half years of her life in her native France, where in January 1716 she died after a rinsing of the stomach administered by a doctor.
 The coffin was moved to the chapel of St. Eustace in the church of St. Savior in Blois.
 On the other hand, the heart was put in a casket in the local Jesuit church (it was later lost during the French Revolution).
 Then in 1717, the coffin with Marysieńka's body was buried in the Capuchin church in Warsaw, next to John III.
 In 1733, both bodies were transported to the Wawel Cathedral in Krakow.

 Legacy

 The royal couple became famous for their love letters, most of which were written from 1665 to 1683, when they were parted either due to John III Sobieski's military engagements or her travels to Paris.
 The letters give insight not only into the authentic feelings of the loving couple, but also their reflections on contemporary issues and difficulties, as well as down-to-earth matters concerning the royal household and little day-to-day decisions made by the monarch, who often consulted his wife about them.
-Published long after the death of both of them, they can be credited with popularizing the King's way of addressing the Queen by the very diminutive form of her first name — "Marysieńka".
+Published long after the death of both of them, they can be credited with popularising the King's way of addressing the Queen by the very diminutive form of her first name — "Marysieńka".
 She is widely remembered and referred to in Poland that way.